Developing a Content Calendar for Landscapers

 Organize your content topics and themes into categories to ensure a well-balanced content mix that covers various aspects of landscaping.

-Using a calendar template or content planning tool, create a schedule for publishing and promoting your content.
-Assign specific dates for each piece of content, considering factors such as:
+Using a calendar template or planning tool, create a schedule for publishing and promoting your content.
+Consider seasonal relevance, consistency, and cross-promotion opportunities.
+Be realistic in your scheduling and build in flexibility for unexpected events or opportunities.

 • Seasonal relevance (e.g., publish content on spring planting in early spring)